 With More Time

-If you have several more days or longer, consider these spots in Peru:
+If you have several more days or longer, consider adding these places to your Peru itinerary:

 Add a few more days and walk the entire Inca Trail

 Chan Chan Archeological Zone